hdser/pathfinder-docs/benchmark-tests/benchmarks.md

    - CS_DFS: Capacity Scaling with Depth-First Search
    - CS_BiDFS: Capacity Scaling with Bidirectional Depth-First Search

-4. **Other Algorithms**:
-   - Dinic: Dinic's algorithm
-   - PushRelabel: Push-Relabel algorithm

-Each algorithm was tested across various network sizes and configurations to provide a comprehensive performance analysis.
+Each algorithm was tested across various the same transfer configurations to provide a comprehensive performance analysis.

 The histogram below shows the distribution of execution times for all algorithm variations that were run, including the original implementation: